davmre/sigvisa/README.txt

 This package contains the VISA implementation.
 To get started.

+- rpy2, R, and numpy are required.
+To test rpy2 and R
+  issue: python -m utils.LogisticModel

-- First, load the data in a mysql database: copy all the csv files into the database directory change to the database directory and then run ctbt3mos.sql from mysql
+- Load the data in a mysql database: copy all the csv files into the database directory change to the database directory and then run ctbt3mos.sql from mysql